peterjc123/pytorch-scripts/README.md

 # If your main Python version is not 3.5 or 3.6
 conda create -n test python=3.6 numpy pyyaml mkl

+# for CPU only packages
+conda install -c peterjc123 pytorch

 # for Windows 10 and Windows Server 2016, CUDA 8
 conda install -c peterjc123 pytorch cuda80